natsumerinchan/Libhoudini_Installer/README.md

 # Libhoudini_Installer

 #### 1.Introduction
-A Gearlock package for install libhoudini arm translation on Android-x86 when you have installed magisk.
+A Gearlock package for install libhoudini arm translation on Android-x86 when you have replaced root manager by Magisk.

 #### 2.Supports OS
 x86/x86_64 Android6 - Android9